DrewNaylor/guinget/docs/How-to-use.md

 ## Edit winget settings

 You can edit winget's settings using `Tools>Edit winget settings`.
 If you wish to edit winget's settings for an administrator account, use `Tools>Edit winget settings as admin (UAC)` instead.
 Both will run `winget settings`, with the second one running it elevated.

+If the default JSON file type editor differs between your limited account and the administrator account, the settings file will open in different programs when editing winget settings as admin.
+Changing the default when logged into the other account will change it in this situation as well.

 ## Resetting guinget's options to default